NeoGeographyToolkit/StereoPipeline/docs/experimental.rst

 tao2018massive, shin2012progressively, otto1989region`.
 Thse algorithms were developed
-at the Imaging Group, Mullard Space Science Laboratory, University College London, by Yu Tao, under the direction of Jan-Peter Muller, with funding from the EU-FP7 project titled "iMars:Analysis of Mars Multi-Resolution Images using Auto-Coregistration, Data Mining and Crowd Sourcing Techniques" under contract no. #607379.
+at the Imaging Group, Mullard Space Science Laboratory, University College London, by Yu Tao, under the direction of Jan-Peter Muller, with funding from the EU-FP7 project titled "iMars: Analysis of Mars Multi-Resolution Images using Auto-Coregistration, Data Mining and Crowd Sourcing Techniques", under contract #607379.

 Under NASA proposal 19-PDART19_2-0094 we researched incorporating these algorithms into ASP.